justinethier/cyclone/docs/C-Calling-Conventions.md

 # Development Plan

-- Modify compiler to generate code using the new calling conventions
+- Modify compiler (scheme/cyclone/cgen.sld) to generate code using the new calling conventions.
+Test as best we can that C code is generated properly.
 - Add necessary header definitions
-- Modify runtime / primitives to use calling convention
+- Modify runtime / primitives to use calling convention.
+Ensure runtime compiles with these changes in place.
-- Modify FFI and define-c definitions
+- Modify FFI and define-c definitions in scheme files
 - Bring up the compiler in stages.
 Will need to use the current version of Cyclone to generate a version with the new function signatures.